-Top 5 Reasons Why Successful SEO Is a Continuous Process
+Top 5 Reasons Why SEO Success Is a Continuous Process

-Search Engine Optimization (SEO) can help your website rank highly in search engine results.
-One-time, or every-so-often, SEO configuration isn’t able to give you ongoing ranking success.
-Nor will a quick SEO fix solve your search engine-ranking woes.
-When your website is initially configured with SEO in mind, you may indeed see a boost in your rankings – at first.
+The Search Engine Optimization (SEO) process can help your website rank highly in search engine results.
+Unfortunately, it is not a one-and-done process that will lead to ongoing ranking success.
+When your website is built with SEO in mind, you may indeed see a boost in your rankings – at first.
 But, without an ongoing SEO strategy and process in place to respond to marketplace changes, you won’t be able to sustain those initial high rankings.

-If you want your business to survive in the treacherous waters of the online marketplace, you need to maintain a continuous and regularly-maintained Search Engine Optimization campaign.
+If you want your business to survive in the treacherous waters of the online marketplace, you need to maintain a continuous and regularly-maintained SEO campaigns.
 Here’s why:

 Because Search Engines Continuously Change Algorithms

 When these updates hit, they can hit hard and may affect your already established search ranking.
-Because of this, it is vital to have a continuous SEO campaign that focuses on constantly updating your strategies based on these changes.
+Because of this, it is vital to have a continuous SEO campaigns that focus on constantly updating your strategies based on these changes.
 This will keep your websites as search-engine-friendly as possible.

 Because Continuous SEO Maintains Your Page Rankings